CPCSC Level 1 Readiness: What Canadian Defence Suppliers Need to Do Before Attesting

 - A control-by-control walk of all 13 ITSP.10.171 Level 1 controls with implementation status and gap notes.

-- A signed self-attestation package and the CanadaBuys lodgement steps.
+- A signed internal assessment package and the CanadaBuys proof steps when they apply.

 - A renewal calendar so the annual cycle does not lapse.